Available 24h

 Giuseppe Vasi Palazzo Sacchetti View of Via Giulia, drawn and engraved by Giuseppe Vasi (1710-1782), who was one of the most important view engravers in 18th-century Rome and a teacher of Piranesi.
 The view comes from the monumental work *Delle magnificenze di Roma antica e moderna*, published in 10 volumes between 1747 and 1761, consisting of 23 copperplate engravings with narrative text containing historical and documentary information.
 The print is etched on handmade paper and is in good condition.
 The lower legend describes the monumental viewpoints emerging: Church of San Biagio alla Pagnotta; Church of Santa Maria del Suffragio; New Prison; Church of the Holy Spirit of Neapolitans; Falconieri Palace; Arch of the Farnese Palace and the College of Apostles.

 Neoclassical furniture is associated with Louis XVI style, which also strongly references ancient architecture.
-Noteworthy are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese *barocco*—meaning an irregularly developed pearl.
-These were highly decorative pieces designed to exude splendor and play a significant role in luxury.
+Notable and interesting are antique products in Rococo style and Louis XV.
+Next is Baroque, derived from the Portuguese word *barocco*, meaning an irregularly developed pearl.
+These were highly decorative pieces meant to shine with splendor and play a significant role in luxury.
 Unique, selectively used materials were employed to emphasize the grandeur of these items.

-Today, we can observe how much the Baroque style influenced modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive, using brown stains, moldings, sturdy bases, and reliefs.
-These were quite distinctive products but also opened new possibilities, such as the construction of sideboards and broadly speaking, chest furniture.
-They also reflected an interest in mythology and ancient times, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also opened new possibilities, such as the construction of sideboards or broadly defined chest furniture.
+During this period, mythology and antiquity were also of interest, so supports and legs often took animal forms.

-Lion’s paws, eagle heads—these are common motifs in Renaissance style.
-Currently, many global brands reproduce furniture inspired by Italian and French craftsmen.
-This is a sign of admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its unique character.
-This is especially important when searching for a luxurious antique suitable for your interior.
+Lion paws, eagle heads – these are common motifs in Renaissance style.
+Currently, many global brands reproduce such furniture, inspired by Italian and French creators.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
+It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
+This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of stylish antique furniture is originality.
-Ultimately, this is crucial from the buyer’s perspective, as many forgeries circulate on the market.
-Luxury Products provides documentation confirming the product’s compliance with the actual description and photos.
+Ultimately, this is crucial for buyers, as many fakes circulate on the market.
+Luxury Products provides a certificate confirming the product’s compliance with its description and photographs.
 We also have appraisers, art experts, historians, and specialists from around the world at your disposal.

 Attributes / Details